dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 dockerd --debug
 ```

+#### Unix Socket vs TCP/IP Socket

 The Docker Daemon listens on a Unix socket at `/var/run/docker.sock`.
 A [Unix socket](https://serverfault.com/a/124518) is an inter-process communication mechanism that allows bidirectional data exchange between processes running on the same machine.
 This means the Docker Daemon is only accessible on the same host.

 ![images/docker-daemon-1.png](images/docker-daemon-1.png)

-If you bound it to a IP socket via the host's network interface it would be accessible on the network.
 [IP sockets](https://serverfault.com/a/124518), especially TCP/IP sockets, are a mechanism allowing communication between processes over the network.
 In some cases you can use TCP/IP sockets to talk with processes running on the same computer by using the loopback interface.

+If you bound the Docker Daemon to an IP socket via the host's network interface it would be accessible on the network via anyone who can access that network interface.
+Do not do this over a public facing interface otherwise the public can access it.

 ```bash
 # Start Docker Daemon listening on a TCP/IP socket